daveyplate/better-auth-instantdb/README.md

 }
 ```

+*Note you can pass useSession hook from [@daveyplate/better-auth-tanstack](https://github.com/daveyplate/better-auth-tanstack)*

 ## InstantDB Schema and Permissions Setup

 ⚠️ **Important**: You must manually create and configure the InstantDB schema and permissions files for this adapter to work correctly.